breadcat/blog.minskio.co.uk/content/quotes.md

 >My disappointment is immeasurable, and my day is ruined <!-- the report of the week -->

+>My life for your ephemeral feast <!-- whalefall poster -->

 >My Mill grinds Pepper, and Spice.
 Your Mill grinds Rats, and Mice <!-- Tommy Thumb's Pretty Song Book -->

 >My name is Bolo Santosi, I am the leader of the revolutionary army known as the Reapers. <!-- just cause 2 -->